gitmachtl/scripts/cardano/mainnet/README.md

 In case you wanna register funds from your **Hardware-Wallet**, please make sure to also install:
 * [cardano-hw-cli](https://github.com/vacuumlabs/cardano-hw-cli/releases/latest) v1.13.0
-   and the Cardano-App on the HW-Wallet should be v6.0.3 or above for Ledger-HW-Wallets, and v2.5.3 for Trezor Model-T devices.<br>:warning: In case there is no public release available yet for Cardano-App v6.0.3 via the Ledger-Live Desktop application, you can get it by opening up your Ledger-Live Desktop Application and change the following:<br>**`-> Settings -> Experimental Features -> My Ledger provider -> Enable it and set it to 4`**.<br>After that you should see a new available version which you can update to.<br>?
+   and the Cardano-App on the HW-Wallet should be v6.0.3 or above for Ledger-HW-Wallets, and v2.5.3 for Trezor Model-T devices.<br>⚠️ In case there is no public release available yet for Cardano-App v6.0.3 via the Ledger-Live Desktop application, you can get it by opening up your Ledger-Live Desktop Application and change the following:<br>**`-> Settings -> Experimental Features -> My Ledger provider -> Enable it and set it to 4`**.<br>After that you should see a new available version which you can update to.<br>?
 You can find further information [here](https://github.com/gitmachtl/scripts/tree/master/cardano/mainnet#how-to-prepare-your-system-before-using-a-hardware-wallet) on how to prepare your system to work with Hardware-Wallets.

 <br>To **generate your Voting-Registration**, the **09a_catalystVote.sh script** from the MainNet Repo is used, below are the 4 simple steps:
 1. **[Generate a Voting-KeyPair](#1-generate-a-voting-keypair)**